-- ➤ On May 7, 2010, the Company closed a non-brokered, private placement of 1,400,000 Common Shares issued at a price of \$0.50/share for total proceeds of \$700,000.
-The proceeds of the Private Placement have been used to provide working capital for the business operations of the Company and seed capital for research priorities in the Company's three subsidiaries. - Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$356,961 as of September 30, 2011.
-The
+➤ On May 7, 2010, the Company closed a non-brokered, private placement of 1,400,000 Common Shares issued at a price of \$0.50/share for total proceeds of \$700,000.
+The proceeds of the Private Placement are being used to provide working capital for the business operations of the Company and seed capital for research priorities in the Company's three subsidiaries.
+Management of the Company is expecting to raise additional funds via future equity financings.

-\\Based on 47,360,179 shares outstanding
+^{}Based on 47,360,179 shares outstanding since June 30, 2010

-Company will pay the Canadian Prime Lending Rate plus 100 basis points on these funds.
+➤ Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$360,355 as of December 31, 2011.
+The Company will pay the Canadian Prime Lending Rate plus 100 basis points on these funds.
 These funds were used to settle payables and ongoing expenses of the Company's operations prior to May, 2010, including the standard, reoccurring expenses of operating a public company.
 The funds were also used to restructure the Company and complete the transactions which led to the formation of Arch Biopartners Inc. on May 7, 2010.